ethanwongca/CSUSxMcHacksWebDev/README.md

 ## Let's Code!
 To get started can download the code from **outline.html** and **outline.css** <br />
-Or Copy and Paste it from here <br />
+Or copy and paste it from here <br />
 ### Outline.html  <br />
 ```
 <!DOCTYPE <!DOCTYPE html>